 Utilizing our Home School curriculum, we’re teaching kids the value of strength training, healthy eating habits, positive mindset, goal setting and much more.
 Each class has a 10 minute “huddle” to discuss the daily lesson followed by a 35 minute workout that is both challenging and fun.
-During this 8 week session, our goal is to keep kids active over the summer, teach them how to lift properly and instill some exercise habits in them that will not only make them better athletes, but hopefully last them last a lifetime!
+During this 6 week session, our goal is to keep kids active, teach them how to lift properly and instill some exercise habits in them that will not only make them better athletes, but hopefully last them last a lifetime!